solectrus/senec-collector/README.md

 Collect data from SENEC photovoltaics and push it to InfluxDB 2

 Tested with SENEC.Home V3 hybrid duo

+## Requirements

+Linux machine with Docker installed

+Tested on:
-and Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster)
+- Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster)
+- Synology NAS DS220+ on DSM 7.1

 ## Getting started